pengsihua2023/Deep-Learning-Lecture-Notes-English/Advanced: Meta-Learning.md

 ### Core Concepts
 - **Objective**: Instead of optimizing for a specific task, meta-learning focuses on learning how to learn efficiently.
 For example, it automatically adjusts model parameters, hyperparameters, or learning rules.
-- **Key Feature**: Meta-learning typically involves training on a "task set," where each task includes a support set (for rapid learning) and a query set (for performance evaluation).<grok:render type="render_inline_citation">
+- **Key Feature**: Meta-learning typically involves training on a "task set," where each task includes a support set (for rapid learning) and a query set (for performance evaluation).
 <argument name="citation_id">7</argument>
 </grok:render>